 - Mistakes in complex calculations for common area maintenance (CAM) and other costs

 - No record of what changes have been made to leases, when and by whom

 - Increased odds of failing an audit

 The best lease accounting software addresses all these risks and more.
 It puts a secure system in place for capturing all the necessary data, tracking changes and reporting lease costs in accordance with your accounting policies and procedures as well as with ASC, GASB or IFRS requirements.

-There are many reasons to adopt a lease accounting software solution for your business, but the three most essential benefits combined can help your business grow, prosper and protect it from risk.
+There are many reasons to adopt a lease accounting software solution, but the three most essential benefits combined can help your business grow, and protect it from risk.